 These products are not considered as drugs of abuse but have been found to be so more so in young children than older teens or adults.

-Inhalant effects are similar to that of alcohol- slurred speech, lack of coordination, dizziness, euphoria, etc..
+Inhalant abuse effects are similar to those of alcohol- slurred speech, lack of coordination, dizziness, euphoria, etc..
 They can also experience hallucinations and delusions.
 They may feel the loss of control of self with light-headedness and a lingering headache

 We at Anatta Humanversity provide the right environs for growth, healing, and a return to regular vibrant life.